 * UKCO - UK Cabinet Office

 The course covers program management principles, techniques and tools, using a life-cycle and 'qualification unit' approach to deliver successful programs.
-Courseware includes definitions, checklists, examples and templates.
+Courseware includes definitions, checklists, examples, templates, videos and webinars.
 Participants apply program management tools and techniques to current or planned programs.

 This qualification reflects the role of individuals who apply specialised knowledge and skills, together with experience in program management across a range of enterprise and industry contexts.
 A program is defined as a set of interrelated projects, each of which has a project manager.
 'Multiple projects', or 'a program of projects', refers to a number of related projects managed by the same person as a program to achieve organisational objective/s.